Tasmanian Government Railways L class

-The Tasmanian Government Railways L class was a class of 2-6-2+2-6-2 Garratt steam locomotives operated by the Tasmanian Government Railways.
+The Tasmanian Government Railways L class was a class of 2-6-2+2-6-2 Garratt locomotives operated by the Tasmanian Government Railways.

 History

-In 1912, the Tasmanian Government Railways took delivery of two 2-6-2+2-6-2 Garratt locomotives from Beyer, Peacock & Co, Manchester.
-They were designed to haul freight trains, however did on occasions haul passenger trains.
+In 1912, the Tasmanian Government Railways took delivery of two 2-6-2+2-6-2 Garratt locomotives from Beyer, Peacock & Company, Manchester.
+They were designed to haul freight trains.
+However, they did on occasions haul passenger trains.
 Both were withdrawn in 1930 after the Q class entered service.
 However, a motive power shortage during World War II saw both overhauled and returned to service in 1943.
 Both were withdrawn when replaced by Australian Standard Garratts in 1945.